blockchain-insights/blockchain-data-subnet-shared-libs/README.md

 # blockchain-data-subnet-shared-libs

-This repository is intended to hold all common and shared libraries (for all subnet projects)
+This repository is intended to hold all common and shared libraries for the Bittensor Blockchain Insights Subnet.